DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 [^11]: Paolo Gerbaudo, *Tweets and the Streets*, London: Pluto Press, 2012.

 [^12]: Giorgio Agamben, 'What Is the Contemporary', in *What Is an
     Apparatus?
-And Other Essays,* Stanford : Stanford University Press, 2009, p.
+And Other Essays,* Stanford: Stanford University Press, 2009, p.
 45.

 [^13]: Ippolita, *The Dark Side of Google,* Amsterdam: Institute of Network